 According to the recently released Federal Reserve meeting minutes, the fundamental economic data that measures the health of the U.S. economy is strong enough to warrant a rate hike in mid-December.

-This is good news for the Forex and binary options traders that focus on the U.S. dollar.
+This is good news for the Forex and options traders that focus on the U.S. dollar.
 A rate hike will increase the value of the dollar against most other currencies in the world.
 In fact, in the early hours of the Asian trading day right after the Fed minutes were released, the dollar basket index had already moved upward by about 0.1 percent.
 This is a huge amount of movement for a highly traded currency, especially against other major currencies.

 Indices like the .DXY (the U.S. dollar measure against a few other major currencies) are not always 100 percent accurate at measuring movement, but they can act as a good tool for approximating what will happen overall, especially if you are looking at how the index operates early in the Asian trading day and then applying that knowledge during European or American trading hours.
 As a general rule, the hours where markets have overlapping trading times are where the highest amount of volume is seen, and thus where movement occurs at the fast pace.
-If you trade currencies as a binary options traders, then these are the times of day where you can expect to see the most amount of volatility.
-If prices are moving in a predictable fashion, like what we saw during this event, then binary trades are going to be more profitable for you.
+If you trade currencies as an options traders, then these are the times of day where you can expect to see the most amount of volatility.
+If prices are moving in a predictable fashion, like what we saw during this event, then trades are going to be more profitable for you.
 A higher correct trade rate easily translates into a higher profit rate.

 In this particular instance, there are difficult circumstances going on, which makes its applicability to future situations a little tougher than normal.
 For one, it occurred during the holiday week of Thanksgiving in the U.S. Japan also has a public holiday during this week and their market was closed, which limited a lot of the volume that could have occurred here.
 While it’s a rare occurrence to have two holidays limiting trading hours like this, it proved to be beneficial to currency traders all over the world.
 Because it decreased volume for a few days, it led to more predictable movement for a longer period of time.
 Regardless of the market that you focused on, this helped to increase profitability.